mrtek/Pocket-TTS-Spokenword-RUS/README.md

 instasll.sh
 ```

 **This will download all necessary files.
 You will probably need to go to the [kyutai/pocket-tts · Hugging Face](https://huggingface.co/kyutai/pocket-tts) page to accept TOS to download the model.
-I suggest going there FIRST before running insta..
+I suggest going there FIRST before running install.
+FYI on first conversion there will be a delay as the model is downloaded.
+This will take time depending on connection spped.

+Note:  if using Windows with WSL you might need to install C++ runtime etc.  Use AI to help you if needed.

 ### Desktop GUI Application